 It looks like J.J.
 Abrams actually got to make his.

 When Star Wars: The Force Awakens came out in 2015, begging questions about where Snoke came from and dedicating entire scenes to idly wondering about Rey’s lineage, I assumed writer/director/producer J.J.
 Abrams didn’t have a plan for those threads, because J.J.
 Abrams never has a plan.
 He only has mystery boxes, which usually contain bombs that blow up in other filmmakers’ faces.
-But after mass fan dissatisfaction with The Last Jedi, it came out that Abrams actually did have a plan in this case.
+But after mass fan dissatisfaction with The Last Jedi, it came out that Abrams actually did have a plan for two more sequels in this case.

 I never would have believed it until I’d seen it, but he clearly wasn’t bluffing, because he’s filmed both of them here.
 Star Wars: The Rise of Skywalker is clearly two stories spliced together, resulting in a movie that feels truncated to the point of incoherence despite being 142 minutes long.
 If you’re not wide awake and ready to keep up with this movie, it could easily slip into an overwhelming and utterly meaningless stream of noise and lights.
 It feels fast-forwarded, like a theatrical experiment for that awful Netflix 1.5x speed feature.
 Rey’s grueling odyssey across the galaxy, in which she struggles with Shakespearean temptation and doubt, is abbreviated into a quick and weirdly intense jaunt in which she seems personally unstable for being so shaken in such a short amount of time.

-It’s not just a briskly paced-film – the original Star Wars is a briskly paced film.
+It’s not just a briskly paced film – the original Star Wars is a briskly paced film.
 Rise of Skywalker is flat-out skipping things, and it shows you the things it skips.
 You’ll enter on a scene where Rey has almost finished what looked like a challenging climb, or in one of the first scenes, they set up R2-D2 for a tense download sequence with a “loading” bar and everything, and it takes him mere moments to get the information.
 At one point, Kylo Ren (Adam Driver) has to fight six guys with his bare hands, and we only get to see brief flashes of the brawl.
 Key new Force concepts are introduced with hasty, sloppily written exposition that interrupts the flow of scenes – Palpatine in particular is forced to devote far too many of his lines to explaining plot mechanics when he should be talking about how cool the dark side is.

 Within this overwhelming mess of incomplete scenes, it’s painfully easy to see the Episodes VIII and IX Abrams would have wanted to make, beat-for-beat remakes of Empire Strikes Back and Return of the Jedi just like The Force Awakens was of Star Wars.
 The Rise of Skywalker is creatively bankrupt to the point that you could pull out several similar scenes from Episodes V and VI and simply splice them in without seeming to have altered the movie – just slowed it down to a reasonable pace.
-But what in the original trilogy was palpably motivated by the characters, in Abrams’ trilogy is motivated by the original trilogy having done it first.
+But what in the original trilogy was palpably motivated by the characters is in Abrams’ trilogy motivated by the original trilogy having done it first.

 The fundamental cowardice of this designing principle, which is already geared toward fan service, lends itself to fulfilling every possible fan-demanded correction, which The Rise of Skywalker goes out of its way to do.
 Every fan request you’ve ever heard is gratuitously indulged, and not just the ones associated with The Last Jedi.
 These moments of grotesque, pathetic groveling are just about the only things Rise of Skywalker seems to think are worth actually spending a moment on.